 Philips 2021 OLED TVs

 Philips OLED 806 (48, 55, 65, 77-inch): This year's successor to the 805 packs in a 50W 2.1 sound system, HDMI 2.1 ports, and a "razor thin, zero bezel" design – and, naturally, an OLED panel as well as Philips' P5 picture processor.
-There's no pricing yet, but the introduction of a 48-inch size (previously only available for the flagship OLED+935) should help keep cost down for some.
-Coming in the first half of 2021.
+It's a mid-range priced set but the 48-inch size (previously only available for the flagship OLED+935) keeps costs down for some.

 Philips OLED 856 (55, 65-inch): This step-up model is more limited in sizes, but comes with a sleeker "wedge mount metal dark chrome T bar stand" rather than the feet of the model above.
-Expect other specs to match up with the 806, though, including the early 2021 release date.
+Expect other specs to match up with the 806, though.

 Philips 2021 Mini LED TVs

 Philips Mini LED 9506 (65, 75-inch): This TV packs in Philips' latest 5th-gen P5 picture processor, as well as Mini LED backlight to help improve contrast and brightness control.
 We're told that the backlight will "create local deep blacks and spectacular highlights with an impressive peak light output of 2000 nits.
 Colour reproduction is also impressive thanks to the high-quality VA panel with a wide viewing angle and a wide colour gamut of 95% DCI-P3."
-Coming mid-2021, with a peak brightness of 1,500 nits.
+Expect a peak brightness of 1,500 nits too.

 Philips Mini LED 9636 (65, 75-inch): Same as above, but this model includes a 3.1.2 Dolby Atmos sound system, courtesy of audio specialist Bowers & Wilkins, and will no doubt be a better choice for those after more of an all-in-one home cinema system.
-Also coming mid-2021, with a higher 2,000 nits peak brightness – but certainly at a higher price.
+This TV offers a higher 2,000 nits peak brightness – but certainly at a higher price.

 Philips TV 2021 technology